Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 However, it should be emphasized that this sampling was mostly males in the United States.
 I have trained Wright Balance® professionals in countries in Asia and Europe where the sampling of Core Zone dominance was much different.
 Please keep that in mind and don't conclude that most males are Upper Core or females Middle and Lower Core.

 A characteristic of the Posterior Zone / Lower Core player is a very wide Carrying or Power Angle.
-The Posterior Zone / Lower Core player's Carrying / Power Angle is the greatest (when the Lower Core Grip size is used to do the Wright Balance Express, it will create a bilateral Carrying / Power Angle of 144 to 148 degrees).
-That Carrying Power Angle allows the trail elbow to seat inside the trail hip in the downswing producing the under delivery (also a term coined by EA Tischler) of the Posterior Zone / Lower Core player.
+The Posterior Zone / Lower Core player's Carrying / Power Angle is the greatest of the three Core Zones.
+A desirable Carrying Angle for the Lower Core Player is 146 to 149 degrees.
+That Carrying / Power Angle allows the trail elbow to seat inside the trail hip in the downswing producing the under delivery (also a term coined by EA Tischler) of the Posterior Zone / Lower Core player.

 This illustration of Dustin Johnson is followed by his swing sequence showing the various swing positions from address to the top of his swing and his under delivery and release down the line.